Where Outstanding Students Get Started

 The Reynolds Advance College Academies provide outstanding high school students the ability to earn an associate degree while completing the requirements for their high school diploma.
 Courses have been carefully selected and sequenced in order to satisfy the requirements of the high school diploma and college degree at the same time.

 Students typically apply to the ACA in the 8th grade, enroll in advanced high school courses in the 9th and 10th grade, and take the required coursework for the associate degree during the 11th and 12th grade.
 Students in the ACA program are required to attend a five-week session of college courses during the summer between their sophomore and junior year.

-The ACA in Social Science leads to an Associate of Science in Social Sciences.
+The ACA in AS in Social Sciences leads to an Associate of Science in AS in Social Sciencess.
 Students from this degree program transfer into a wide variety of majors at four-year institutions including, but not limited to, the following: anthropology, criminal justice, economics, English/literature, history, humanities, international relations, journalism, law, mass communications, philosophy, political science, psychology, social work, sociology, teaching, and world languages.

 The ACA in Business Administration leads to an Associate of Science in Business Administration.
 Students completing this program may seek additional study at the baccalaureate level in business administration, hospitality, management, finance, accounting, human resources, marketing, risk management, or economics.

 J. Sargeant Reynolds Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate degrees through its Advance College Academy sites.
 As members of the National Alliance of Concurrent Enrollment Partnerships (NACEP), Reynolds adheres to NACEP’s standards of program quality for curriculum, faculty, and students.